So You Want To Study Hula?

 Many visitors to MELE.COM have asked how to go about selecting a qualified hula instructor.
 Although I don’t have the answers, I knew who to ask — Amy Stillman, Ph.D.
 (Associate Professor of Music and American Culture and Director of Asian/Pacific-American Studies at the University of Michigan), author of SACRED HULA and many other publications and articles on hula culture/traditions and traditional hula mele (music).
 She very graciously composed and submitted the following article.

 There are many ways to go about studying the hula.
-Not all of them are equally regarded as respectable.
 What follows are various factors for prospective students to consider.

 1. The hula is a way of life to which many students and teachers dedicate their lives

 In Hawaiian culture, the hula is more than just dancing.
 The movements and gestures performed by dancers are just the surface.
 Underneath this surface is a cultural system that celebrates creation and procreation, a pantheon of gods and their descendants on earth, mythological and legendary exploits, historical events and places, ancestral beings and cherished relations, and natural manifestations of life forces that nurture and sustain Hawaiian people.
 Sacredness permeates much hula, and much of the work associated with creating, teaching, and performing hula.

 Not all students aspire to deep levels of knowledge and understanding.
 Likewise, not all teachers who offer lessons have achieved insight into the spiritual depths of hula.
 Prospective students who wish to undertake study of the hula should understand that hula is held by many to be a serious endeavor, and that respect for Hawaiian cultural lifeways is appropriate, and will be appreciated.

 2. Prospective students should consider what level of commitment they wish to make